openshift-kni/telco-ran-tools/HACKING.md

 The Makefile has variables to support building images for development:

+- RUNTIME - local container management too (defaults to podman)
+- DOCKERFILE - Name of Docker file for build (defaults to Dockerfile)
 - REPOOWNER - the registry in quay.io for the image (defaults to openshift-kni)
 - IMAGENAME - the image name (defaults to telco-ran-tools)
 - IMAGETAG - the image tag (defaults to latest)